-The cyber threat landscape is rife with opportunistic malicious actors lurking in the shadows, waiting to pounce on any crack in an organisation's security.
+The cyber threat landscape is rife with opportunistic malicious actors lurking in the shadows, waiting to pounce on any in an organisation's security.
 In turn, businesses must action the best possible application security to stand a chance against attackers.

 To be clear, it's not the app itself that cyber criminals are after – it's the data within them.
 Any application that's crucial to the enterprise must be watertight to stop the inevitable, which is that some malicious actor somewhere is making a beeline for the valuable data within it.

 Businesses often shoot themselves in the foot from the get-go, as security is usually an afterthought during the application development phase.
 Mistakes are made too in development, of course, so organisations must take it upon themselves to identify security issues quickly.

 Thus, boosting enterprise application security is often considered to be no easy feat.
 However, there are some simple steps organisations can take towards ensuring the best security possible.